 where Type is a phantom type containing concrete representations of Copilot's core types.

 '''

 data Type :: -> where

 Bool :: Type Bool

 Int8 :: Type Int8

 '''

 Then during the translation, we pattern-match.
-For example, in translating the addition operator, we have the case:
+For example, in translating the addition operator, we translate from Copilot's Add constructor in the core language to SBV's addition operator +: